logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-deploy-events.md

 ##### Optional Custom Listener
-If you have an HTTP/s endpoint that receives JSON input than you can override the Logz.io listener by setting the `customListener` secret.
+If you have an HTTP/s endpoint that receives JSON input then by setting the `customListener` secret you can override the Logz.io listener output and route the data to the custom listener instead.

-Replace `<<CUSTOM-HOST>>` with your endpoint URL.
+Replace `<<CUSTOM-HOST>>` with your listener endpoint URL.

 ```shell
 helm install --namespace=monitoring \